sskeric/malaysia_house_price_predictor/README.md

 ## Project Overview

-This project demonstrates the workflow of machine learning prediction, including:
+This project demonstrates the workflow of machine learning prediction.

-* Data preprocessing
-* Data cleaning
-* Feature engineering
-* Exploratory Data Analysis (EDA)
-* Model training and evaluation
-* Interactive house price prediction

 The prediction results are intended for educational and reference purposes only, as the dataset may contain incomplete or limited information.

 ## Dataset